tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 065.md

 - [[Edahi Ghastliness]] appears at our camp, offering to escort us to Grannie, but [[Silas]] casts banishment on him and sends him off to "safety".
 - Walking towards grannies house, about 30 feet ahead of us the ground explodes and a large salamander looking thing comes out flanked by a bunch of wolves.
 - Used vital signs on Arken.
+- Walking the rest of the way to Grannies house.
+We encounter a stench of decay.
+A path is carved through the snow leading to a small clearing.
+- Big ole Grannie.
+Sitting inside of the binding circle on a gilded throne is Milando.
+-